How Facebook Can Enhance Your Recruitment Strategy

 If you post video with sound bites or narration, be sure you have subtitles enabled.
 Digiday reports that as many as 85% of Facebook videos are watched without the sound on (typically when users are in public places), so you want to be sure your message still gets across to those users.

 The majority of the time, aim to keep your posts short.
-While long-form content is gaining some traction on Facebook, the majority of high-performing posts are 80 characters or less.
+While long-form content is gaining traction on Facebook, most high-performing posts are 80 characters or less.
 Posts that are 40 characters or less receive 86% more engagement.

 Following these and other Facebook best practices will help your posts get the maximum reach even if you’re not paying to promote them.

 Facebook Groups can be a gold mine for sourcing high-quality candidates.
-There are groups geared specifically to job searching, but you can also find talent in groups for your local community, groups for your industry (i.e. groups about healthcare), and groups specific to certain jobs (i.e. groups for engineers).
+There are groups geared specifically to job searching.
+Still, you can also find talent in groups for your local community, groups for your industry (i.e., groups about healthcare), and groups specific to certain jobs (i.e. groups for engineers).

-The key to using Facebook Groups for sourcing is to not be a spammer.
-Always abide by any group rules (these are typically pinned to the top of the group page) and aim to give more than you take.
-So, don’t just pop in, paste your job listing and run.
-Build credibility by engaging with the group on a regular basis, not just when you need to fill an opening.
+The key to using Facebook Groups for sourcing is not to be a spammer.
+Always abide by any group rules (these are typically pinned to the top of the group page), and aim to give more than you take.
+So, don’t just pop in; paste your job listing and run.
+Build credibility by engaging with the group regularly, not just when you need to fill an opening.

-Facebook Live is another promising tool that users love.
-Recruiters can harness Facebook Live to announce the latest job openings, celebrate new hires and give a sneak peek inside company events, which helps spread awareness about your company culture.
+Facebook Live and Reels are other engaging features that users love.
+Recruiters can harness these types of content to announce the latest job openings, celebrate new hires, and give a sneak peek inside company events, which helps spread awareness about your company culture.

 This a great guidepost to use as you’re creating recruiting content.
 With each piece of content you prepare to publish, consider the following: